shaoru0302/CISC4900/Docs/firstMeetingNote.md

-\### 2.2 Product Data \& Images
+### 2.2 Product Data \& Images

-\- Instead of manually creating all product data, we may reference existing online databases.
+- Instead of manually creating all product data, we may reference existing online databases.

-\- We can write code to fetch and display product information and images dynamically.
+- We can write code to fetch and display product information and images dynamically.

-\- Research reliable public data sources before implementation.
+- Research reliable public data sources before implementation.

----

-\### 2.3 Search Feature

-\- Implement a keyword-based product search feature.

-\- If feasible, explore image-based search as an advanced enhancement.

-\- Text-based search is the minimum requirement.